sshtools/forker/forker-wrapper/README.md

                                                             commands may be run.
 One or more of these options specifies the name of the commands that may NOT be run.
-The value may be a regular expression, see also 'allow-execute'
+The value may be a regular expression, see also 'allow-execute' -Y,--min-java <arg>                                       Minimum java version.
+If the selected JVM (default or otherwise) is lower than this, an attempt will be made to locate a later version.
+  -y,--max-java <arg>                                       Maximum java version.
+If the selected JVM (default or otherwise) is
+                                                            lower than this, an attempt will be made to locate an earlier version.
+  -z,--quiet-stderr                                         Do not output anything on stderr from the wrapped process.
+  -Z,--quiet-stdout                                         Do not output anything on stdout from the wrapped process.

 Provided by SSHTOOLS Limited.

 ```